 Files stored on UBbox may be subject to the Freedom of Information Act (FOIA) requests for access and may need to be preserved to meet e-discovery requirements as outlined in the State University of New York Legal Proceeding Preparation (E-Discovery) Procedure, Document 6610.

-HIPAA regulated data is monitored according to the following guidelines: Monitoring UBbox Sensitive Data Folders.
+HIPAA regulated data is monitored according to the following guidelines: Storing Restricted Data in UBbox.

 UBbox service is available 24 x 7, excluding scheduled maintenance hours.
 Support for UBbox service is restricted to UBIT Help Center business hours.

 Last updated: January 12, 2018